neonagx/Project-3/README.md

 * Not able to get watched and not-watched movies in separate columns
 * Not able to get provider to populate
-* Not able to get watched/not watched links to line up with title text

 ###STRETCH GOALS